AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 1. Open the Document Security registration confirmation email.
 1. Click the URL that appears in the message.
 1. Click the link to the Login page.
-1. In the **Username** box, type the email address you registered under with Document Security.
+1. In the **Username** box, type the email address you are registered under with Document Security.
 This email address is your default Document Security user name.
 1. In the **Password** box, type the password you created when you registered.
 1. Click **Login**.